raycw/edidom/README.md

 # Introduction #
-Inspired by JDOM, **edi-common** is both Java-centric and Java-optimized.
+Inspired by JDOM, **edidom** is both Java-centric and Java-optimized.
 It behaves like Java, it uses Java collections, it is completely natural API for current Java developers, and it provides a low-cost entry point for using EDI.

 ## How to build ##
-You need to install [MAVEN](http://maven.apache.org/), edi-common is using maven to manage project build.
+You need to install [MAVEN](http://maven.apache.org/), edidom is using maven to manage project build.
 If you using eclipse, I highly recommend you to install [m2e](http://www.eclipse.org/m2e/).

 	mvn package